Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term: Numerical results on two model test problems

-Therefore we have a 4-$th$ order approximation of the spatial derivatives, {and will denote by $\tilde A$ (instead of $A$) the corresponding approximation matrix.} At the boundaries, we use $u_{-1}=K-X_{min}-h$, $u_0=K-X_{min}$ and $u_{J+1}=u_{J+2}=0$ (the left boundary condition is consistent with fourth order because we expect that $v(t,x)={\varphi}(x)=K-x$ near the left boundary, also the right boundary condition is consistent with the fact that the exact solution $v(t,x)$ (obtained for the case $X_{\max}= \infty$) decays faster than any polynomial as $x\conv \infty$).
+Therefore we have a 4-$th$ order approximation of the spatial derivatives, {and will denote by $\tilde A$ (instead of $A$) the corresponding approximation matrix.} At the boundaries, {for the American option problem} we use $u_{-1}=K-X_{min}-h$, $u_0=K-X_{min}$, and $u_{J+1}=u_{J+2}=0$ (the left boundary condition is consistent with fourth order because we expect that $v(t,x)={\varphi}(x)=K-x$ near the left boundary, also the right boundary condition is consistent with the fact that the exact solution $v(t,x)$ (obtained for the case $X_{\max}= \infty$) decays faster than any polynomial as $x\conv \infty$). {For our model problems, we will use the known exact solution values at the boundaries.}

 The BDF2 and BDF3 schemes are otherwise unchanged concerning the time discretization.
 Hence for $\dt\equiv c\ \dx$ we expect to mainly see the error of the time discretization.
 In particular we aim to observe, whenever possible, second or third order behavior in time.